strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 At start up, Kafka brokers will loop through a list of metric reporters supplied via the Kafka config and execute each metric reporter task on its own thread.
 Upon creation, metric objects are passed to metric reporters for filtering, formating, and storage.
 What, where, when and how this happens depends on the specific implementation of the metric reporter.
 Afterwards, the metric reporters monitor the metric objects for Kafka stat updates.

 ## Cruise Control Metric Reporter
-Cruise Control ships its own implementation of a Kafka metric reporter, the `Cruise Control metric reporter`.
+Cruise Control ships its own implementation of a Kafka metric reporter, the 'Cruise Control metric reporter'.
 Unlike the JMX Metric reporter, the Cruise Control metric reporter filters the metric objects it receives from Kafka, stowing the metric objects related to Kafka partition monitoring into a concurrent hash map.
 Then, at user-defined intervals, the reporter will loop through the concurrent hash map and tranform each metric object into a Cruise Control metric object.
 The reporter will add information related to the the metric type, time of recording, and broker origin.
-Finally, the reporter will format the Cruise Control metric object into a byte array and store it into a Kafka topic designated for Cruise Control metics.
+Finally, the reporter will format the Cruise Control metric object into a byte array and store it into a Kafka topic designated for Cruise Control metrics.

-Placing the Cruise Control metric reporter jar into the `/opt/kafka/libs/` directory of every Kafka broker allows Kafka to find the reporter at runtime.
+Placing the Cruise Control metric reporter jar into the '/opt/kafka/libs/' directory of every Kafka broker allows Kafka to find the reporter at runtime.
 For the sake of simplicity, one can do this by updating the Strimzi Kafka image with the needed Cruise Control jar using the following Dockerfile:

 ```Dockerfile
 FROM strimzi/kafka:0.11.4-kafka-2.0.1